jerturowetz/notes/to-do.md

 # Jer's To-Do List

+trade the mixwizard from a 14 to a 16

+liz and fred
+carol and brian
+cathy
+the millers

+I hope that if that time might come you will not fight you will not run but lead the way

+- thank yious to add:
+  - claire issac book
+  - jordan pineapple & sauce
+  - raoul ricardo ornament
 - Banjo, Joliette, 450-916-4618
 - Last thank you cards
 - Get a family accountant (Yuri's contact or guttman)